MicrosoftDocs/dynamics-365-customer-engagement/ce/teams-integration/teams-troubleshoot.md

 ### Error: This record is not connected to Dynamics 365.
 Repin the tab and try again.

-A failed connection means file synchronization is not set up between Microsoft Teams and Dynamics 365 apps; however, changes made to the record in Microsoft Teams will update in the model-driven apps in Dynamics 365.
+A failed connection means file synchronization is not set up between Microsoft Teams and Dynamics 365 apps; however, changes made to the record in Microsoft Teams will update in the customer engagement apps in Dynamics 365.

 This is how the error will display on the notification bar: